 I also write about film, books, and other cultural arenas in which we imagine tensions, conflicts, and uprisings against our machinic overlords.
-In my past life, I was the technology columnist at the Los Angeles Times, and a senior editor at Motherboard before that.
+And I’m still figuring this

 I hope you’ll join me — and hope to hear from you, too.
 If you, like most of us, have been caught up in big tech’s machine — whether that’s clocking shifts at an Amazon fulfillment center under a robotic work regime, hustling for UberEats’ always-changing algorithm, or losing creative jobs to ChatGPT — I want to hear your story.
 Drop me a line anytime.
 The Luddites are back.